Safety on the mind as Tour prepares for change

 "Descending is something I love, but someone I race with died descending and it hit home quite hard."

-And even the sport's governing body, the UCI, which released new safety guidelines in collaboration with a number of independent bodies - which will look at the risks of race routes among many other things - on the eve of the first stage cannot eliminate the prospect of fatalities on the road.
+And even the sport's governing body, the UCI, which released new safety guidelines in collaboration with a number of independent bodies - which will look at the risks of race routes among many other things - on the eve of the first stage cannot eliminate the prospect of fatalities.

 The widely used motto adopted has been 'We Ride For Gino'.